 When the kids were younger we’d often pop into the Nature Discovery Centre.
 There’s a great playground, handy cafe and a lakeside walk that’s perfect for little legs.
 As they’ve got older we’ve visited less.
 Tempting a 13 year old with the promise of feeding ducks just doesn’t work.
 Neither it seems does the suggestion of a 6 mile walk.
 Ignoring her assertion that she’d wait for us in the car we lured her out with a picnic.

 The slight downside to our picnic suggestion was that the ducks assumed it was for them.
 As soon as we chose a bench waterfowl arrived from all corners of the lake expecting lunch.
-I read recently that feeding ducks bread is bad for them so happily kept my baguette to myself.
+Feeding ducks bread is bad for them so happily kept my baguette to myself.
 Besides, there was a constant stream of small children walkng past with loaves of bread destined for the lake!